artiely/vuepress-plugin-valine/README.md

 # Vuepress-plugin-valine

-> Support popluar comment plugins in Vuepress, sucn as Valine.
+> Support popluar comment plugins in Vuepress, such as Valine.

 ## Features